 The application deadline is firm unless you have arranged an extension prior to the deadline (granted only in special circumstances) by contacting the Admissions Office at firstname.lastname@example.org.
 The words "Extension Request - [insert program name]" must be in the subject line of the request, and a detailed reason for the request, as well as the length of the extension you hope to receive, must be described.
 Please do not assume an extension will automatically be granted; you must hear back from us.
 If an extension is granted, a $35 late materials processing fee may be assessed for creative materials, and a $35 late materials processing fee may be assessed for transcripts/letters of recommendation.
 Please note that the sooner you ask for an extension, the more likely it is that we will be able to arrange one.

 Application to Two or More Programs and/or Concentrations

 Applicants who apply to two or more programs and/or concentrations must submit separate applications and application fees for each program/concentration, and the written and creative materials required.
-Applicants applying to multiple programs must request the appropriate number of transcripts from their undergraduate institution.

 Previous Application Reuse of Materials

 Applicants are welcome to reapply to the School of the Arts.
 Reapplications are treated as new applications for purposes of evaluation, and are considered without reference to the initial admissions decision.
 All application materials (application, application fee, International student TOEFL scores and creative materials) must be submitted anew for a reapplication by the published deadline.
 Transcripts and letters of recommendation will only be kept on file for one year and may only be reused within one year of the original date of submission.

 Applicants who have not been offered admission to the same concentration for three consecutive years are not eligible to apply to the School of the Arts during the next admissions season.